Are you a parent or guardian struggling to get your child to brush their teeth?

 Taking care of children’s teeth is the best way to fight gum disease, plaque painful cavities and of course possible tooth extraction.

-Teaching a child good habits now can really make a difference in the future, an electric toothbrush is one of the best innovations and advances in encouraging your children to form great brushing habits.
+Teaching a child good habits now can really make a difference in the future.
+And an electric toothbrush is one of the best innovations and advances in encouraging your children to form great brushing habits.

 You can find out more about when is the right time to give your child an electric toothbrush in our article: when can children use electric toothbrushes?